internetstandards/toolbox-wiki/DMARC-how-to.md

 * Parked domain: “DMARC p=reject”.
 Make sure to include rua and ruf addresses, since this allows monitoring of possible abuse attempts.
 * RFC 7489 [states](https://tools.ietf.org/html/rfc7489#section-6.4) that the tags dmarc-version ("v=") and dmarc-request ("p=") should be on the first and second position of the DMARC record.
 The order of the other tags does not matter: "components other than dmarc-version and dmarc-request may appear in any order".
 * [Errata 5440 of RFC 7489](https://www.rfc-editor.org/errata_search.php?rfc=7489) states that a semicolon should be included in the DMARC version tag.
 Correct: "v=DMARC1;".
 Incorrect: "v=DMARC1".
+* When using office 365, the forwarding of calendar appointments from a DMARC projected domain fails.
+This is a known issue.
+Read more on the [Office 365 UserVoice forum](https://office365.uservoice.com/forums/264636-general/suggestions/34012756-forwarding-of-calendar-appointments-from-a-dmarc-p) and don't forget to submit your vote!

 # Creating a DMARC record
 The DMARC policy is published by means of DNS TXT record.